Understanding Digital Inclusion for Your IR Website

 6. Empty buttons

 In fact, 97.7% of all errors detected fall into these categories.
-She explains that it’s your responsibility to incorporate accessibility thinking and execution into every aspect of your workflows and to constantly monitor your website and digital properties for potential issues.
-But, also reminds us that due to changing content, evolving standards, differentiation between groups of disabilities within the population, etc., we will never be 100% accessible–but we should always try to strive to conform.
+It’s your responsibility to incorporate accessibility thinking and execution into every aspect of your workflows and to constantly monitor your website and digital properties for potential issues.
+Keep in mind that due to changing content, evolving standards, differentiation between groups of disabilities within the population, etc., we will never be 100% accessible – but we should always try to strive to conform.

-Lastly, Jay spoke about Q4’s approach and next steps for accessibility for our clients.
-He recommends building your foundation on an accessible website template, proactively monitoring and maintaining your accessible website with the Q4 and eSSENTIAL partnership, working with your main Q4 point of contact (sales contact or Investor Relations Lead) on your long-term remediation strategy, and lastly, getting started with the resources from today’s session.
+We recommend building your foundation on an accessible website template, proactively monitoring and maintaining your accessible website with the Q4 and Level Access partnership, and working with your Q4 CSM on your long-term remediation strategy.

 0 Shares: